Issa Vegas Does Stretches In A Sexy Pink Bikini For Cheeky Instagram Post

-Issa Vegas showed off her fit figure in a pink bikini in her latest social media share.
+Issa Vegas showed off her fit figure in a pink bikini for her latest social media share.
 The sizzling snap has already earned stellar reviews from her 7.2 million Instagram fans, and as of this writing, it’s only been live for an hour.

-The hot shot captured the model posed on the side of an infinity-edge pool.
+The hot shot captured the model posed on the side of an infinity edge pool.
 It appeared to be an overcast day with a few clouds and minimal sunshine overhead.
 Behind Issa was a small body of water and a few trees.
 The model captured the attention of her audience as she performed a sexy stretch, extending one leg at her back and bending the opposite at the knee.
 She placed her hands on the surface to balance her weight as she gazed into the distance with her lips parted and a look of concentration on her face.

 Issa showcased her incredible figure in a sexy pink bikini.
 The garment featured a skimpy top with a tight string that stretched over her side and underneath her shoulder blades.
 It had a small set of cups that exposed a tease of sideboob, something that her adoring audience certainly didn’t seem to mind.
 The cut of the piece also left her muscular arms and shoulders on display.